Über HEART Pathway

-A validated clinical decision tool for patients presenting to the Emergency Room with Chest Pain.
-Created by Wake Forest University School of Medicine Physicians.
-For patients presenting with Chest Pain, the Heart Pathway algorithm has been shown to reduce patient length of stay by 12 hours, reduce cost by 14 percent per patient, and have MACE < 1%.
+A validated clinical decision tool for patients presenting to the emergency department with chest pain, created by Wake Forest University School of Medicine physicians.
+For patients presenting with chest pain, the HEART Pathway algorithm has been shown to reduce patient length of stay by 12 hours, reduce cost by 14 percent per patient, and results in a MACE rate of < 1%.

 What is the HEART Pathway?

-The HEART Pathway has been validated by researchers at Wake Forest University School of Medicine and is used on a daily basis at Wake Forest and our affiliate Emergency Rooms.
+The HEART Pathway has been validated by researchers at Wake Forest University School of Medicine and is used on a daily basis at Wake Forest and our affiliate emergency departments.